Skip to content

 • CourtListener federal docket · unofficial

-A free public copy of the federal docket.
+A free public copy of the federal docket, including the August 14, 2026 change-of-plea minutes, presentence-report referral, and sentencing schedule.
 Useful for browsing; the court of record is the SDNY itself.

 • Defense team's document site · unofficial

 Maintained by Mangione's defense team.
-A useful document index, labeled unofficial here because it is published by a party to the case.
+A useful document index, labeled unofficial here because it is published by a party to the case; it hosts the signed August 17 order setting the dismissal-motion briefing schedule and December 10 court date.

 • News reports · unofficial

 Used when a courtroom development is public but no document is posted online.
-Most common in the New York case, whose courts post no filings online.
+Most common in the New York case, whose courts do not maintain an open filing docket.

 Keep exploring